henrywang02/henrywang02/README.md

 **`IT Engineer (Data Analyst/Data Scientist/Machine Learning)`**

-I'm a third-year student pursuing a Bachelor's degree in Information and Communication Technology at JAMK University of Applied Sciences.
-My specialization lies in Data Analytics and Artificial Intelligence, fields that excite me for their transformative impact on technology and society.
+- I'm a third-year Information and Communication Technology student at JAMK University of Applied Sciences, specializing in Data Analytics and Artificial Intelligence.
+I have a basic foundation in programming, data processing, and machine learning, with hands-on experience from an internship with JYP Ice Hockey Team, where I streamlined data analysis workflows.

-During my academic journey, I have developed a basic foundation in programming, data processing, and machine learning.
-I also had the opportunity to gain hands-on experience through an internship with JYP Ice Hockey Team, where I contributed to streamline data analysis workflows.
-This experience further fueled my passion for using data-driven insights to solve real-world problems.
-I am constantly seeking opportunities to grow my skills and take on new challenges that align with my academic and professional interests.
-Whether it's contributing to open-source projects or collaborating on innovative solutions, I aim to turn ideas into impactful results.
-Feel free to explore my repositories, and let's connect to create something amazing together!
+- I'm passionate about leveraging data-driven insights to solve real-world problems and continuously seek opportunities to enhance my skills.
+Explore my repositories, and let's collaborate to create impactful solutions!

 Here are some ideas to get you started: